AbhilashAynipully/plan-your-tasks/README.md

   - All contents on the website are readable and easy to understand.

-  - All the textarea needs to be filled in before submission and user gets notified through alerts in case of empty task submission.
+  - All the text area needs to be filled in before submission and user gets notified through alerts in case of empty task submission.

 ## Validator Testing